NatashaL2191/spotify-random-playlist/README.md

 - Spotify Developer Dashboard (for API credentials)

 ---
+<pre><code>
+## 📁 Project Structure

+spotify-random-playlist/
+├── .env                   # 🔒 Your secret credentials (ignored by Git) ├── .gitignore             # Tells Git to ignore files like .env ├── README.md              # This file!
+├── requirements.txt       # Dependencies for the project
+├── random_playlist

+---
 ## 🧱 Steps to Build This Project

 ### 🔹 Step 1: Set Up a Spotify Developer App